brandonreiley/ClassGradebookSoftware/README.md

 option 5: it allows the user to exit the gradebook

 The user will get an option to enter the name of the assignment.
 Then it allows the user to enter a description of the assignment.
 After entering the description of the assignment the user will wull get an option to assign an ID.
-WHen all the steps are done the gradebook allows to assign a percentage to the assignment.
+When all the steps are done the gradebook allows to assign a percentage to the assignment.

 We will be saving the array list the in future.
 The software is not able to save the Gradebook once the software is closed.
 This functionality is planned for future releases.